 - Sexual Tyrannosaurus - Taking damage gives health regeneration for 5 seconds.
 Doesn't stack.

-- No Kill Like Overkill - When you kill an enemy you gain a bonus to gun damage equal to the amount of excess damage you dealt.
+- No Kill Like Overkill - When an enemy is killed Salvador gains a bonus to gun damage equal to the amount of excess damage dealt.

-- Keep Firing... - While Gunzerking, the longer you hold down the trigger the faster your guns will fire and the faster you reload.
+- Keep Firing... - While Gunzerking, the longer the trigger is held down the faster the guns will fire and the faster the reload.

-- Come At Me Bro - While Gunzerking you can taunt enemies to gain full health.
-Taunted enemies are more likely to attack you, but you gain a large amount of damage resistance.
+- Come At Me Bro - While Gunzerking Salvador can taunt enemies to gain full health.
+Taunted enemies are more likely to attack him, but he gains a large amount of damage resistance.